sapcc/limes/docs/operators/config.md

 | `volumev2/capacity` | The sum over all pools reported by Cinder. |
 | `volumev2/snapshots` | Estimated as `2500 * count(availabilityZones)`. |
 | `volumev2/volumes` | Estimated as `2500 * count(availabilityZones)`. |

+The `cinder.volume_backend_name` parameter can be used to filter the back-end storage pools by volume name.

 ## `manual`